 But, the knowledge that 7 July was World Chocolate Day spurred me into finding the recipe again.
 And, I sure am I glad I did.
-These cookies are the ultimate in homemade Americana.
-Ree has recipes for Chocolate Chunk Cookies and M&M Cookies - I combined the two, using a mix of M&M's and dark chocolate chips, but it's an adaptable enough recipe so use whatever you fancy.
+These browned butter chocolate chip cookies are the ultimate in homemade Americana.
+Ree has recipes for Chocolate Chunk Cookies and M&M Cookies - I combined the two, using a mix of M&M's and dark chocolate chips.
+But it's an adaptable enough recipe so use whatever you fancy.
 As Ree says, "Just make ’em.
 Just once.
 Your life will be forever altered" (Ree Drummond).

 Chocolate chip cookies are one of the easiest things to bake.
 If you're looking for a fun kitchen activity to do with your kids, this is it.
 If you're wanting to throw a quick bake in the oven in the knowledge that friends or family will be stopping by, this is it.
 Plus it will make your house smell so homely.
 Yeah, yeah, think of the aroma of freshly brewed coffee & cookies and a mom in her apron standing on the deck, house with a white picket fence and all, and I'll step out of dreamland.
 But it is true, baking does make a home smell extra homely.

-These cookies are extra chewy for two reasons: they contain melted (browned butter) and brown sugar.
-This also means they are more prone to spreading in the oven, so make sure to chill the dough and to make sure the cookies are well spaced out on the tray.
-You have been warned, but should they spread and become one gooey cookie pull that tray outta the oven, smile and claim it's always been your intention to have a cookie sheet bake.
+These browned butter chocolate chip cookies are extra chewy for two reasons.
+They contain melted (browned butter) and brown sugar.
+This also means they are more prone to spreading in the oven.
+So make sure to chill the dough and to make sure the cookies are well spaced out on the tray.
+You have been warned.
+But should they spread and become one gooey cookie pull that tray outta the oven, smile and claim it's always been your intention to have a cookie sheet bake.
 It will still taste fantastic anyhow.
 Not that I've done that ... much.

 I know what you're thinking, you're just wanting to get the cookies baked, do you really need to chill the dough before baking the cookies?
 Well, yes!
 And, no!
 I try my best to chill the dough for 15-30 minutes before baking.
 Chilling the dough really does allow the dough to relax and lets the flour absorb and settle in the with moisture added to the dough through the butter and eggs.
 I find that chilling the dough gives a plumper cookie with extra body.